Use the Pray event (found above) to pray as a family sometime during the week.

 Sample Script:

 Can you remember a time when you made a choice?
 Did you choose the clothes you wore today, or what game you got to play during playtime?
 Everyone makes choices, and choices are good because they give us the opportunity to do the right thing!
 Sometimes we make choices that can be good or bad.
 When we choose to do what God asks of us, like listening to Mom and Dad when they tell us something or doing what our teacher has asked us to do we make a good choice!
-God asks us to do these things because he loves us and wants what is best for us.
+God asks us to do these things because He loves us and wants what is best for us.
 But sometimes we can also make bad choices, like when we disobey our parents or yell at a friend or our siblings when we are angry.
-Bad choices are called sins, and sins hurt our relationship with God because we turn away from his love.
+Bad choices are called sins, and sins hurt our relationship with God because we turn away from His love.

-God created each person in his own image and likeness, and so he created each person good!
+God created each person in his own image and likeness, and so He created each person good!
 That never changes, even when a person sins, and it is called dignity.
 Every person has dignity because God created them, and whether they make good or bad choices it can never be taken away.
 For example, if your soccer ball broke a window, you wouldn’t say you had a bad soccer ball.
 The soccer ball was made for playing a fun game, not for the mess it caused.
 Similarly, when a person sins it does not mean that they are totally bad because they were made good by God.

 Each person can still make good and bad choices, and each person is responsible for the choices they make.
 When a person eats all the cookies before his friends can have some, he has chosen to eat them, and he is the only one who can apologize to his friends.
 Similarly, when we sin we hurt our relationship with God and we are responsible for asking his forgiveness.
 When we are sorry and really want to love God better, God always forgives our sins.
-When God forgives us, he also asks us to forgive others.
+When God forgives us, He also asks us to forgive others.
 When we continue to forgive, to ask God for forgiveness and try to make good choices we grow in virtue!
 Can you think of someone virtuous, someone very good?
 We become more like them, more courageous, patient and loving when we do our best to make many good choices, and we also show God that we love him back!

 Questions: